Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Data and Methodology

-As in \citet{jones2016, jones2020}, we utilize an angular discrepancy scheme that compares the orientation of the features segmented by \acrshort{qraft} to the projected orientation of the model magnetic field for both real and synthetic \acrshort{pB} images.
-This scheme is shown in figure \ref{fig:method_sketch} and is the beginning stage of the final component of our framework, (as shown in component four of figure \ref{fig:framework_overview}).
-By then comparing the results of this analysis to the results using the coronagraph observations \acrshort{cor-1}, taken from the same perspective as the synthetic \acrshort{pB} images, we are able to evaluate how well the \acrshort{qraft} algorithm performs.
+As in \citet{jones2016, jones2020}, we utilize an \acrfull{angular difference} scheme that compares the orientation of the features segmented by \acrshort{qraft} to the projected orientation of the model magnetic field for both real and synthetic \acrshort{pB} images.
+This scheme is shown in Figure \ref{fig:method_sketch} and is the beginning stage of the final component of our framework, (Figure \ref{fig:framework_overview}).
+By comparing the \acrshort{angular difference} results from the real and synthetic \acrshort{pB} images, we are able to evaluate how well the \acrshort{qraft} algorithm performs.

-In order to generate a statistic on how well the \acrshort{qraft} feature tracing method determined the orientation of each feature to the orientation of the model field, we find the angular discrepancy between the orientation of the traced feature to the orientation of the model field, as shown in figure \ref{fig:method_sketch}.
-For each traced feature, we compare the orientation of the slope of the polynomial that approximates the feature's orientation to the expected magnetic orientation from the model for each pixel in said feature.
-The expected magnetic orientation of the model field is given by the $B_z$ vs $B_y$ magnetic field components, given that we are using Carrington Heliographic coordinates in the plane of sky view.
-An angle discrepancy of $0^{\circ}$ would constitute a perfect match between the orientation of the traced feature and the expected magnetic orientation from the model at a given pixel.
+For each pixel of the traced feature, we compare the orientation of the slope of the polynomial that approximates the feature's orientation to the expected magnetic orientation from the model.
+The expected magnetic orientation of the model field is given by the $B_z$ vs $B_y$ magnetic field components, given that we are using Carrington Heliographic coordinates in the \acrlong{pos} view.
+A \acrshort{angular difference} of $0^{\circ}$ would constitute a perfect match between the orientation of the traced feature and the expected magnetic orientation from the model at a given pixel.

 We define $\vec{v_1}$ as the orientation of the plasma density feature traced by \acrshort{qraft} in \acrshort{pos} coordinates.
 We define this orientation as: